ivandriy/devpoint/O365/CheckLists/readme.txt

 -MossSiteUrl - URL of MOSS site collection, example - http://mysite

+-AllSubWebs - optional parameter, in case if specified - export will go through all subwebs under MOSS site.
+If not specified - only root web is exported

 Output:

 Csv file (Lists.csv) saved to Output folder in the script execution location - it contains all lists metadata.